airbnb/lottie/docs/after-effects/getting-started.md

 <br>

 ### 😍 Additional goodies 😍
 All of these goodies are <b>Highly recommended</b>.
-They arent essential, because you can still create for Lottie without them.
+They aren't essential because you can still create for Lottie without them.
 But your workflow will be significantly faster and better with these extra tools.

 [Overlord](http://www.battleaxe.co/overlord/) by [Adam Plouff](https://twitter.com/adamplouff) is the ideal Illustrator to  After Effects workflow.
-It is an extension for After Effects and Illustrator that helps get artwork back and forth between the two programss.
+It is an extension for After Effects and Illustrator that helps get artwork back and forth between the two programs.
 "Think of Overlord as a way to use Adobe Illustrator as a drawing plugin for After Effects." -Lester Banks.

 [Explode shape layers](http://aescripts.com/explode-shape-layers/) is a fantastic tool created by [Zack Lovatt](https://twitter.com/zlovatt?lang=en) for After Effects that helps in the managing of shape layers.